“Whether you think you can or think you can’t, you’re right”

 – Henry Ford –

 In the context of health, fitness, and weight loss, I often hear extremely negative self-limiting beliefs.
 Here are some classic examples.
-“I can’t lose weight”.
-“I’ve got big bones”.
+“I can’t lose weight.”
+“I’ve got big bones.”
 “I’ve tried everything”.
 “It’s hereditary”.
 “I’ve got a slow metabolism”.
 “I’m no good”.
 “I don’t deserve it”.
-“I have never been slim” and many, many more.
+“I have never been slim,” and many, many more.
 The truth is very often entirely different.
 In nearly all the clients I’ve worked with over the last 20 years, these beliefs were made up in their own heads and told with such frequency that they became real.

 “I’ve tried everything”.

 If you’re trying to lose weight and your family and friends like to eat and drink a lot, you’ll find it quite hard to shake that influence.
 On the flip side, if you spend time with people that support your goals; who eat healthily, your chances increase significantly in achieving those goals.
-You might be thinking, “Oh, I need to ditch all my fat friends”.
+You might be thinking, “Oh, I need to ditch all my fat friends.”
 No, I’m not saying that.
 I am saying limit your exposure to them and increase the time you spend with people that are fit and healthy.
-This can make a huge difference.
-Read books on health and fitness.
-Influences and mentors are not limited to people you know in person.
-There is an inexhaustible supply of books available to you in bookshops and online.
-Use these resources.
-Soak up the vast amount of information that someone else took years and maybe a lifetime to experience and put down on paper.
-It’s all there for you.
-Educate yourself.
-Be inspired by greatness.

 Avoid Reading the Newspapers and Watching the News

-Someone says, “I need to know what’s going on in the world!”
-Do you?
-Do you really?
-You need to know that a typhoon just wiped out 2,000 people in the Philippines?
-You need to know that an aircraft just crashed into the sea killing all 360 passengers and crew, many of whom were children.
-The truth is we DON’T need to know this, but we like it.
-It’s addictive.
-Newspapers are not designed to inform you.
-They’re designed to shock you and report the latest scandal or tragedy and as humans we lap it up.
-We can’t get enough of it.
+They’re designed to shock you and report the latest scandal or tragedy and as humans, we lap it up.
+And we can’t get enough of it.
 I counted the ratio of negative to positive stories in the first 20 pages of a well-known newspaper here in the UK.
-There was a 10:1 ratio in favour of doom and gloom.
+There was a 10:1 ratio in favor of doom and gloom.
 The truth is, all around us there are millions of great things that happen all the time, but it doesn’t grab your attention.
 It doesn’t pull you in and shock you.

 A Monk & A Ferrari

 Six years ago, I picked up a book from my bookcase called ‘The Monk Who Sold His Ferrari’ by Robin Sharma.
 I’d previously read the book in 1997, but like many books back in my early 20s, I discarded it and took nothing from it.
 Fast-forward to 2012, I reread the book and it was like the lights went on.
-You will have heard the phrase, “when the student is ready, the teacher will appear”.
+You will have heard the phrase, “When the student is ready, the teacher will appear.”
 Well, this student was more than ready to soak up everything he could get his hands on.
-I looked a little further into Robin Sharma on YouTube and found two videos that stood out to me.
-One was called ‘The 5am Club’ and the second one was ‘How To Journal’.
-These were separate videos but the two are inextricably linked.

-Here are a couple of mine to get you started.
+Here are a couple of mine to get you started

 1. I can’t write a book.
 I don’t have the skills or the knowledge to write a book.